Turkey Vegetable Barley Soup

 Make a big batch for those cold Winter days.
 I put mine in several smaller containers to freeze.
 It is nice to be able to thaw a container of homemade Soup to prepare after you have been involved in outdoor activities on a blustery day.

 My husband does not like Broth style Soups, but I made him try this one.
 He loved it so much he ate 2 bowls before we even had dinner!

 Let’s not forget your house will smell like it is Thanksgiving all over again when you are making the Stock.
 Very comforting!
 Your family will be waiting for you to call them to dinner!

-TURKEY VEGETABLE BARLEY SOUP RECIPE
+TURKEY VEGETABLE BARLEY SOUP

 - 6-8 Cups Turkey Broth (see recipe below)